 1792 Jan 26 – There was the worst combined storm and high tide since 1703.
 It was the highest tide in living memory, combined with furious southerly winds.
 The George Street area was flooded, net shops and capstans were washed away and there was damage along the coast.

 1792 Sept – French ecclesiastics fleeing from France landed at Hastings.

 1794 – The town’s first guide book was published.
-The Hastings Guide was written by John Stell, who had opened a library in 1788 (cf).
+The Hastings Guide was published by John Stell, who had opened a library in 1788 (cf) in Croft Road.
 His rival James Barry, who had opened the Marine Library and billiard room on Marine Parade in 1791, bought out Stell and the Guide‘s copyright, and published a new and bigger edition in his own name in 1797.
 The third edition was published in 1804, reporting the 1801 census as saying that the population of Hastings was 2,982.
 The final edition was the seventh, published 1828.
 Barry was said to be a man of ‘indomitable energy and public spirit’.

 1794 – The Crown Inn was built on the corner of All Saints Street and Crown Lane, as a rival to the Swan Hotel in the High Street.
 It burnt down and was replaced by the existing Crown pub in 1921.